 Mostly Sunny, Warm & Less Humid Today

-Sunday: Partly to mostly cloudy and more humid with a few showers and thunderstorms possible especially over northern areas.
-Highs in the 80s to near 90°.
+Tomorrow: Partly cloudy early with mostly cloudy skies later.
+Scattered showers and storms possible as well.
+Highs will run in the 80s across the region.

-Monday: Variably cloudy and humid.
-Scattered showers and thunderstorms possible.
-Highs in the 80s.
+Monday: Hot and humid with mid 80s to low 90s for most areas.
+An isolated shower or storm possible once again, otherwise variably cloudy skies.

-Tuesday: Variably cloudy and humid.
-Scattered showers and thunderstorms possible.
-Highs in the 80s.
+Tuesday: Partly to mostly cloudy with scattered showers and thunderstorms.
+Hazy, hot and very humid.
+Highs will run in the mid 80s to low 90s.

+Wednesday: Mostly sunny, less humid and comfortable.
+Highs will top out in the 80s for much of the state.

 Copyright 2020 WABI.
 All rights reserved.